Advancing Research In Campus Activities Grants

 To achieve the goal of the Advancing Research in Campus Activities Grants, NACA is now seeking research proposals.

-Faculty, staff, and graduate students who plan to conduct research on issues related to campus activities and student engagement and who are from member institutions are eligible to apply for NACA® Advancing Research in Campus Activities Grants.
+Faculty, staff, and graduate students who plan to conduct research on issues related to campus activities and student engagement are eligible to apply for NACA® Advancing Research in Campus Activities Grants.
 Individual researchers and cross-institutional research teams are encouraged to apply.
 The following individuals are not eligible for the NACA® Advancing Research in Campus Activities Grants: NACA® staff, current members of the Board of Directors, and current members of the NACA® Research Award Committee.

 Applicants for the NACA® Advancing Research in Campus Activities Grants must complete and submit an online application.
 Only complete proposals will be considered.
 Applicants are required to upload an electronic text document in Microsoft Word or as a .pdf.
 This document must include each of the following:

-The abstract should be a brief summary of the proposal’s key points.
-(The abstracts from the successful grant proposals will be included in award announcement.)
+The purpose and abstract should be a brief summary of the research proposal's key points and outcomes.

 Introduction (500 words max)